This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 TNSNAMES.ORA file as

-For information about connecting to an Oracle Database using the Bequeath adapter, refer to the "Oracle Net Services" chapter in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.
+For information about connecting to an Oracle Database using the Bequeath adapter, see the "Oracle Net Services" chapter in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.

 In most cases, Oracle Database for BS2000/OSD programs use the functions of the C-BS2000 run-time system to access their input and output files.
 Oracle Database programs can read and write